TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/Evaluation_Ranking.md

 - The macro placement solution produced by participating placers will be evaluated using the Vivado© physical design compiler.
 Contestant teams will be provided with a Vivado© license and a place-and-route flow that reads an input macro placement in the extended bookshelf format, check macro placement legality, and perform standard cell placement and routing.
 The place-and-route flow will be non-timing driven for this contest.
 The macro placement solution will be evaluated based on the following criteria:

   1. Legality of the macro placement
-  2. Global and detail routing metrics (within a time-out limit of 6 hours)
-  3. Total routed wirelength, routing congestion
+  2. Total routed wirelength, routing congestion
-  4. Macro placement runtime
+  3. Macro placement runtime
-  5. Total placement and routing runtime of Vivado© place and route phases.
+  4. Total placement and routing runtime of Vivado© place and route flow (5 hour limit)

 -	There are 196 public benchmark designs provided (downloadable from https://www.kaggle.com/datasets/ismailbustany/mlcad2023-fpga-macroplacement-contest/settings?resource=download/)